alessandrodindinelli/mariadb-maxscale/01-emulation/README.md

 ## Deploy

-- Use one of the following approaches to deploy all files to deploy all of the files:
+- Use the following approach to deploy all files:
   - manual with Kustomize
-    - `helm install mariadb-operator-crds mariadb-operator/mariadb-operator-crds -n poc-maxscale --create-namespace`
-    - `helm install mariadb-operator mariadb-operator/mariadb-operator -n poc-maxscale`
     - `kubectl apply -k $PATH/01-emulation/`
-  - script Bash
-    - `chmod +x $NAME-setup-emulation.sh`
-    - `sh $NAME-setup-emulation.sh`

 ## Notes